net-lisias-kspu/ContractConfigurator/5-Expressions/Expressions.md

 targetBody = HomeWorld().GetChildren().Random()
 minAltitude = @targetBody.AtmosphereAltitude()
 ```
-The full list of methods can be found in the [[Function Reference Guide|Function-Reference-Guide]].
+See the sidebar for a full list of classes with methods.

 <sub>[ [[Top|Expressions]] ] [ [[Functions/Methods|Expressions#functionsmethods]] / [[Methods|Expressions#methods]] ]</sub>